Wood Boiler Heating with an Indoor Wood Boiler

 You should thoroughly dry firewood before using it in wood boilers.
 Firewood moisture content impacts the efficiency of your wood boiler, meaning the lower the water content, the better.
 At a minimum, we recommend drying firewood every six months to a year to ensure the moisture is low enough to burn efficiently.

-Advantages of Wood Boilers for Home Heating
+Advantages of Indoor Wood Boilers for Home Heating

-As oil prices rise and homeowners become more concerned with their carbon footprint, wood boiler heating has become an excellent alternative to fossil fuels.
+As oil prices rise and homeowners become more concerned with their carbon footprint, wood heating has become an excellent alternative to fossil fuels.

 Some benefits of wood-burning boilers include:

-- Lower costs: Compared to fossil fuels, you save considerably more money on heating your home with wood boiler heating.
+- Lower heating costs: Compared to fossil fuels, you save considerably more money on heating your home with wood boiler heating.
 Wood prices are less likely to fluctuate since wood fuel is renewable, local, and not subject to financial speculation.

 - Positive impact: Firewood has a nearly neutral impact on atmospheric carbon.
 Firewood harvest is commonplace in our backyards and is well understood.
 No mining, heavy manufacturing, or complicated refining and transportation is required.
 Buying wood from local sources also benefits your regional economy.